mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

     "Goodbye World".

 ### Exercise 3: Set up a RPC server.

-In this exercise, you will familiarize with the application layer APIs of SigmOS, specifically `rpcclnt` and `sigmasrv`.
+In this exercise, you will familiarize with SigmaOS RPC, specifically `rpcclnt` and `sigmasrv`.
 In order to do so, you will learn how to set up a basic RPC server, and explore existing utilities that provide database and cache proxies.
   - [ ] Navigate to the `example_echo_server` directory.
 Check the files and
 	try running the test cases.
 If you have already built SigmaOS through `build.sh`, you may run `go test sigmaos/example_echo_server -v --start`.
 Overall, the test